Prof. Dr. Jan Borchers

 To set up a meeting, please see my basic schedule, then contact my administrator, Clarissa de Gavarelli.

-With his research group, he explores the field of human-computer interaction, with a particular interest in new user interfaces for 3D printing and personal fabrication, augmented reality, mobile, wearable, and tangible computing, interactive tables and surfaces, interfaces for software development, and interactive guides and exhibits.
+With his research group, he explores the field of Human–Computer Interaction (HCI), with a particular interest in new user interfaces for soft robotics, textile user interfaces, 3D printing and personal fabrication, augmented reality, wearable and tangible computing, interfaces for software development, deceptive patterns, and interactive guides and exhibits.
+In 2009, he opened Germany's first Fab Lab.

-He is a member of ACM, SIGCHI, SIGCHI Germany, and GI, and has provided usability talks, trainings and consulting, as well as design, prototyping, and evaluation of user interfaces, for clients such as AirBus, Apple, ARD, Bayer, Children's Museum Boston, Daimler, Handelsblatt, OTIS, Scout24, TEDx, and Deutsche Telekom.
+He is a member of ACM, SIGCHI, SIGCHI Germany, and GI, and introduced the Interactivity format to the CHI conference in 2005.
+He has also provided usability talks, training, and consulting, as well as user interface design, prototyping, and evaluation, to clients such as AirBus, Apple, ARD, Bayer, Children's Museum Boston, Daimler, Handelsblatt, OTIS, Scout24, TEDx, and Deutsche Telekom.

-You can find him on Twitter at @borchers.
+You can find him on BlueSky @janborchers, on Mastodon @janborchers, and on X/Twitter @borchers.
 For urgent matters, please contact his assistant, Clarissa de Gavarelli.

 Publications